kubemq-io/docs/docs/get_started/pubsub.md

 ## Deploy a KubeMQ
 To start using KubeMQ with Pub/Sub, we first need to run a KubeMQ docker container either locally or on a remote node.

-::: tip KubeTools
+::: tip Kubetools
-KubeTools is KubeMQ CLI tool.
+Kubetools is KubeMQ Command-Line-Interface tool.
-You can download KubeTools binaries [here](https://github.com/kubemq-io/kubetools/tree/master/bin).
+You can download Kubetools binaries [here](https://github.com/kubemq-io/kubetools/tree/master/bin).
 :::

 You can select one of the methods below: